openyurtio/openyurt/README.md

   reverse proxy to establish a secure network access between the cloud site control plane and the edge nodes that are connected to the intranet.

+## Addons
+   Openyurt plans to offer a variety of addons specifically for edge computing scenarios in the future.
+The major Openyurt addons consist of:
+- **[Yurt-App-Manager](docs/tutorial/yurt-app-manager.md)** : A kubernetes Operator.
+It includes two Kubernetes CRD resources: *NodePool* and *UnitedDeployment*
+    - **[NodePool](docs/enhancements/20201211-nodepool_uniteddeployment.md)**:  Users can quickly learn which node pools or regions are in their cluster.
+User can also quickly see which nodes are in the node pool.
+User can uniformly type label, annotation, and taints on nodes under the node pool.
+This simplifies the operation and maintenance management of nodes.
+The nodes in the NodePool are ideally accessible to each other through the intranet.
+    - **[UnitedDeployment](docs/enhancements/20201211-nodepool_uniteddeployment.md)**: User can use a template to deploy an application in different node pools.
+This template can support one of Kubernetes deployment, Statefulset.

 ## Getting started

 OpenYurt supports Kubernetes versions up to 1.16.
 Using higher Kubernetes versions may cause